nickeisenberg/ssh_manager/README.md

-# myssh Tool Documentation
+# myssh Documentation

 The `myssh` tool is a Bash function designed to simplify the process of establishing SSH connections with dynamic configuration options based on predefined profiles stored in a JSON configuration file.
 It supports local port forwarding and allows for specifying SSH connection parameters such as port and identity file (pem).

 ## Installation